Steve Lillywhite: 2000s

 In 2000, Lillywhite was fired from the fourth album by the Dave Matthews Band after band members cited creative differences.
 In 2001, a number of their recordings emerged on a bootleg album, known now as The Lillywhite Sessions; many of the songs from those recordings followed later, on the Dave Matthews Band's album Busted Stuff.
 The unfinished tracks appeared online, and the majority of the tracks were re-recorded, without Lillywhite, with Stephen Harris as the preferred choice by the band.

 In 2002, Universal Music Group head Lucian Grainge invited Lillywhite to become managing director.
-Lillywhite signed singer-songwriter Darius Danesh and served as executive producer for his debut album Dive In, which spawned three Top 10 hits, and Mercury Records' first number one in eighteen years.
-He also signed Razorlight, and also produced Jason Mraz's Mr. A-Z.
+Lillywhite signed singer-songwriter Darius Danesh and served as executive producer for his debut album Dive In, which spawned three Top 10 hits and Mercury Records' first number one in eighteen years.
+He also signed Razorlight and produced Jason Mraz's Mr. A-Z.

-In September 2005, Lillywhite joined Columbia Records as a Senior Vice-president of A&R. During his tenure he signed MGMT.
+In September 2005, Lillywhite joined Columbia Records as a Senior Vice President of A&R. During his tenure, he signed MGMT.
 He left the label at the end of 2006.
-Lillywhite collected consecutive Grammy Awards for Record of the Year with U2's "Beautiful Day" and "Walk On".
-In 2006, Lillywhite won three more Grammys: Producer of the Year (Non-Classical), Best Rock Album also with U2's How to Dismantle an Atomic Bomb; and a partial win for Album of the Year, also for How to Dismantle an Atomic Bomb.
+Lillywhite collected consecutive Grammy Awards for Record of the Year with U2's "Beautiful Day"and "Walk On".
+In 2006, Lillywhite won three more Grammys: Producer of the Year (Non-Classical), Best Rock Album also, with U2's How to Dismantle an Atomic Bomb; and a partial win for Album of the Year, also for How to Dismantle an Atomic Bomb.

 In late 2006, he worked with Chris Cornell on his album Carry On, and also produced two songs on Switchfoot's album, Oh!
 Gravity..
 In February 2007, Lillywhite began work with Crowded House on tracks for Time on Earth, the band's first studio album in fourteen years.
 The majority of the album was produced by Ethan Johns, but Lillywhite produced four songs with the full touring line-up, including new drummer Matt Sherrod as well as studio guest guitarist Johnny Marr.
 Lillywhite's next project was working with Matchbox Twenty on an EP that comprised a portion of Exile on Mainstream, a two-disc album that entered the US charts at No. 3 and Australian charts at No. 1.
 In 2008, Lillywhite again worked alongside Brian Eno and Daniel Lanois on U2's No Line on the Horizon.
-He also worked on Blue October's Approaching Normal, and rejoined Flood to work with Thirty Seconds to Mars on This Is War.
+He also worked on Blue October's Approaching Normal and rejoined Flood to work with Thirty Seconds to Mars on This Is War.

 In 2008, Lillywhite produced a number of recordings for the World Cafe radio show on NPR.
 This included sessions at Avatar Studios in New York with Fleet Foxes, She & Him, Bell X1, Dr. Dog, and Mercury Rev.

 In November 2009, he began presenting his own weekly radio show on East Village Radio called "The Lillywhite Sessions".